achrefsouissi/Api-segmentation/README.md

 1. Clone the repository:
    git https://github.com/achrefsouissi/Api-segmentation
    cd Api-Mobilesam-Task-Stage
+### Note: The API is located in the 'Api-Mobilesam-task-stage' folder.

 # Running the Service - Without Docker - Run the FastAPI service: